cocos/cocos-docs/en/cocos-service/agc-auth.md

   ![](agc-auth/auth-panel.png)

 - Find your project from the project list and click the app for which you need to enable Auth Service on the project card.
-Go to **Build > Auth Service**.
-If it is the first time that you use Auth Service, click **Enable now** in the upper right corner.
+Go to **Build > Auth Service**, if it is the first time that you use Auth Service, click **Enable now** in the upper right corner.
+For details, you can refer to the AGC Auth Service documentation - [Getting Started](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted).

   ![](agc-auth/auth-open.png)

 - Select the required authentication method, click the **Enable** button on the right.

+  ![](agc-auth/auth-console1.png)

-In the dialog box that is displayed, configure app information.
+- In the dialog box that is displayed, configure app information.
 Required information can be obtained refer to AGC Auth Service document - [Enabling Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted#h1-1590395363254-0).

-  ![](agc-auth/auth-console1.png)

   ![](agc-auth/auth-console2.png)

-- After console setting, return to the Creator service panel, check the required authentication mode to be enabled, and configure app information for client.
+- After console setting, return to the Creator service panel, check the required authentication method to be enabled, and configure app information for client.

   ![](agc-auth/auth-params.jpg)

 ### Configs HUAWEI Config file

-Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
+Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.